Here's Chrome's redesigned interface, its first new look in 10 years

-For Chrome's 10th anniversary, Google has given its web browser its first redesign in a decade, so get ready for a new look with lots of rounded corners and some new features.
+For Chrome's 10th anniversary, Google has given its web browser its first redesign in a decade.
+Get ready for a new look with lots of rounded corners and some new features.

 All versions of Chrome get "more rounded shapes, new icons and a new color palette," Chrome team members Ellie Powers and Chris Beckmann said in a blog post Tuesday.
 "These updates have a simpler look and will (hopefully) boost your productivity."